The electrifying history of Nikola Tesla

 It was in the Tesla Electric Light and Manufacturing lab where Tesla began experimenting with things like electric resonance and X-ray technology.

-In his Colorado and New York labs, Tesla also achieved a host of incredible feats, advancing turbine science, hydroelectric power stations, and more.
+In his Colorado and New York City labs, Tesla also achieved a host of incredible feats, advancing turbine science, hydroelectric power stations, and more.

 The exact number of patents currently held by Tesla is challenging to define, but many inventors claim that he’s responsible for at least 300 inventions today.